As you write, keep these simple guidelines (care of Nielsen Norman Group) in mind:

 Use call-to-action buttons with active verbs to prompt action.
 Words like "call," "schedule," "register," and "attend" help inspire your audience to take the next step.

-Did you know ServiceNow offers a wealth of resources on accessibility best practices?
-Explore our knowledge base to find a library of articles designed to help you create inclusive digital experiences
+Did you know we offer a wealth of resources on accessibility best practices?
+Explore our knowledge base to find a library of articles designed to help you create inclusive Digital Experiences

 Illustration of digital accessibility